6x Faster Excel Reads in Power Automate: Office Scripts vs “List Rows” [Benchmark]

 function main(workbook: ExcelScript.Workbook): TableRow[] {

-// Get the table
+// Get the specific table by name

 const table = workbook.getTable("table500");